 Almond flour banana muffins are delicious gluten free muffins that are easy to make!
-They’re paleo, dairy free, and free of refined added sugar.
+They’re grain free, paleo, dairy free, and free of refined added sugar and coconut oil.
 You will love them!

 Love banana?
 Try these almond flour banana bread cookies!

 Banana muffins with almond flour can be equally as delicious as their gluten containing counterparts.
 Who says you need to sacrifice flavor or texture when eating gluten free?
 Not me!

 Thankfully these dairy free gluten free muffins are a cinch to make.

 These paleo banana muffins don’t need any special equipment like a food processor or blender.
 Just a handy dandy mixing bowl and wooden spoon will do the trick!